ivan-lednev/obsidian-automatic-changelog/README.md

 ## Usage

+For the plugin to work on your vault, it should be a git repository.
+You can add automatic git backups to your vault with [obsidian-git](https://github.com/denolehov/obsidian-git).

 The plugin renders Markdown code blocks with the `show-diff` language tag.
 An empty code block will show a diff between today and yesterday:

 <pre>
 ```show-diff